RsyncProject/rsync/INSTALL.md

 >      make
 >      sudo make install

-You may set the installation directory and other parameters by options to ./configure.
+The default install path is /usr/local/bin, but you can set the installation directory and other parameters using options to ./configure.
 To see them, use:

 >     ./configure --help